 - or your hours change (so you add in an extra service)

 Once you’ve mastered the basic model, you should be able to build in additional features.
-Forecasting restaurant sales will help you decide whether you need to expand or when is best to refurbish your restaurant (by looking at your average restaurant sales per square foot, recognizing seasonal patterns, or factoring in promotions offered by competitors and other changes in the market).
+Forecasting restaurant sales will help you decide whether you need to expand or when it is best to refurbish your restaurant (by looking at your average restaurant sales per square foot, recognizing seasonal patterns, or factoring in promotions offered by competitors and other changes in the market).